section-engineering-education/engineering-education/articles/react-native-firebase-image-labeling/index.md

 ---
 Image labeling gives you insight into the content of images.
 In this tutorial, we will be building a Non-Expo React Native application to label the image provided using the machine learning kit from Firebase.
 <!--more-->
 ### Firebase
 Firebase is a platform developed by Google for creating mobile and web applications.
 It was originally an independent company founded in 2011.
-In 2014, Google acquired the platform and it is now their flagship offering for app development.
-[Wikipedia](https://en.wikipedia.org/wiki/Firebase)
+In 2014, Google acquired the platform and it is now their [flagship offering for app development](https://en.wikipedia.org/wiki/Firebase).

-Firebase's ML kit is a mobile SDK that brings Google's machine learning expertise to Android and iOS apps.
-There's no need to have deep knowledge of neural networks or model optimization to get started with the ML kit.
-On the other hand, if you are an experienced ML developer, it provides APIs that help you use custom [TensorFlow Lite models](https://www.tensorflow.org/lite/models) in your mobile apps.
-[Firebase ML Docs](https://firebase.google.com/docs/ml).
+[Firebase's ML kit](https://firebase.google.com/docs/ml) is a mobile SDK that brings Google's machine learning expertise to Android and iOS apps.
+There's no need to have a deep knowledge of neural networks or model optimization to get started with the ML kit.

+On the other hand, if you are an experienced ML developer, it also provides APIs that help you use custom [TensorFlow Lite models](https://www.tensorflow.org/lite/models) in your mobile apps.

 ### Prerequisites
 To proceed with this tutorial:

 - You will need a basic knowledge of React & React Native.